 - The circumstances under which a relationship between partners or a partner and the business as an entity may be terminated

 - Each party’s capital contributions and the relevant details about these contributions, such as how they will be made

 A solid shareholder agreement is as important to your company’s success as its partnership agreement.
 Your shareholder agreement should include the following provisions as well as any others your lawyer advises you to include:

 Whether you are currently facing a shareholder dispute in Wisconsin within your company, between your company and its shareholders, or if you are starting a new business or partnership and you want to create guidelines to prevent or manage disputes that could occur in the future, work with an experienced business lawyer.
-Contact our team at Hammett, Bellin & Oswald, LLC today to set up your initial consultation with our firm, during which we can examine your case and guide you toward a productive course of action.
+Contact our team at Hammett, Bellin & Oswald, LLC, or call 920-267-6822 today to set up your initial consultation with our firm, during which we can examine your case and guide you toward a productive course of action.